markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 ### Updating the Lambda function

-From your SageMaker terminal window, deploying the package is very straightforward, as we have provided a simple shell script to execute:
+From your SageMaker terminal window, deploying the package is very straightforward, as we have provided a simple shell script to execute.
+Note that the only parameter you need to supply is the user suffix you are using for the workshop (e.g., `06`).

 ```
 cd ~/SageMaker/bird-classification-workshop/labs/lab4
-source ./deploy_lambda.sh
+bash deploy_lambda.sh 06
 ```

 The script first creates a zip file containing the code as well as the `numpy` Python package.
 It then uses the AWS CLI to deploy the package to Lambda.
 This is made possible by having the proper IAM role for the SageMaker notebook instance that lets you update the function code using the Lambda service.
 You should receive output similar to the following: